Dongfang777/EE629/README.md

+# IoT weekly report 14

+[2020-12-08] Succeeded running my code to implement face recognition and adjust parameter to keep the accuracy.

+[2020-12-08] Finish Lab 8

 # IoT weekly report 13

 [2020-12-01] Failed to rent the hardware form school lab for environment monitering, thus I have to focus on my only project: Face Recognition.